 Should visitors try to reach Everest Base Camp?

 But the journey there is as good as the destination.
-Gyantse's Kumbum stupa, Shigatse's Tashilhunpo Monastery, and the raw high-altitude desert between them — it's spectacular.
+Gyantse's Kumbum stupa, Shigatse's Tashilhunpo Monastery, and the raw high-altitude desert between them — all spectacular.
 Stay overnight at Rongbuk (5,000m) for sunrise on Everest's north face.

 Fair warning: above 4,500m, many people feel genuinely terrible.
 Diamox helps.
 Descend immediately if symptoms worsen — confusion, persistent vomiting, or chest tightness are emergency signs.